uinix-js/uinix-theme/readme.md

 The `htmlElements` structure is not involved with the `Theme` definition, but it provides a static source of truth on how theme values are applied on HTML elements.
 This can be useful when applied on staic global stylesheets.

 The keys of `htmlElements` should be valid HTML element names, and the values should be objects conforming to typical CSS style defintions.
-A useful feature is to assign theme values instead of hardcoded CSS values to the element styles.
+A useful feature is to assign the key of theme values instead of hardcoded CSS values to the element styles.

 ```js
 const theme = {